Skip to content

 Leetcode Design Add and Search Words Data Structure problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202419 January 2026

-In this Leetcode Design Add and Search Words Data Structure problem solution we need to Design a data structure that supports adding new words and finding if a string matches any previously added string.
+In this Leetcode Design Add and Search Words Data Structure problem solution, we need to design a data structure that supports adding new words and finding if a string matches any previously added string.

 Implement the WordDictionary class: